vanallenlab/moalmanac/docs/description-of-inputs.md

 |STAG2|37|X|123191810|123191810|A|T|A|Missense_Mutation|ProfileA-Tumor|ProfileA-Normal|ENST00000371160.1|p.F467I|60|20|

 ### Required fields
 Required fields can be changed from their default expectations by editing the appropriate section of [colnames.ini](https://github.com/vanallenlab/moalmanac/blob/main/moalmanac/colnames.ini).
-Column names are case sensitive.
+Column names are **not** case-sensitive.
 - `Hugo_Symbol`, gene symbol associated with the variant
 - `NCBI_Build`, reference genome used
 - `Chromosome`, chromosome of the variant